-Gastro-Oeosphageal Disease is caused by reflux of acid, pepsin, bile and other substances which naturally occur in the stomach contents, travelling from the stomach into the oesphagus, throat, mouth and even lungs.
+Gastro-Oesophageal Disease is caused by reflux of acid, pepsin, bile and other substances which naturally occur in the stomach contents, travelling from the stomach into the oesophagus, throat, mouth and even lungs.

-This is normally prevented by a valve mechanism at the bottom of the oeosphagus, the lower oesophageal spincter (LOS).
+This is normally prevented by a valve mechanism at the bottom of the oesophagus, the lower oesophageal spincter (LOS).

-In reflux disease, this valve fails and the substances including acid will irritate and even burn the oeosphagus and other organs.
+In reflux disease, this valve fails and the substances including acid will irritate and even burn the oesophagus and other organs.

 What are the most common symptoms of acid reflux?

 Many people will have occasional reflux symptoms without having reflux disease.
 However, experiencing significant symptoms associated with reflux two or more times per week is not normal, in which case you may well be suffering from gastro-oesophageal reflux disease (GORD).